A kidney infection is a serious urological health problem that should always be evaluated by a physician.

 - Wipe from front to back after using the bathroom.

 If you have any signs of blood in your urine or other urinary abnormalities, call the team at Urology of Greater Atlanta.
-They have offices throughout Greater Atlanta including Jackson, GA.
+They have offices throughout Greater Atlanta including Griffin, GA.
 Your doctor might suggest a cystoscopy, in which a tiny camera is inserted into the urethra to pinpoint exactly where the blood is entering the stream.

 You can count on state-of-the-art diagnostics and innovative treatments available.
 Call the office or make an appointment online today for expert care.